Managing and Measuring the Success of On-demand Programs

 Correspondent for Staffing.com

 Kevin Bloch is a correspondent for Staffing.com and senior editor for the Toptal Engineering Blog.
-He's been a member of the remote workforce for 15 years and is in the top 3% on Stack Overflow.
+Bloch is in the top 2% on Stack Overflow.

-Managing & Measuring the Success of On-demand Programs
+Managing and Measuring the Success of On-demand Programs

 Agile, empowering, and now pervasive: As the talent economy's growth thunders ahead, enterprises of all sizes are redefining their limitations by partnering with on-demand staffing providers.